Festive Greylag Goose

 Berlin Brunch with Trout Topping

-With family in Kreuzberg we have great fun together checking out trends and markets in this foodie hotspot.
-A favourite pastime is finding one of the many hipster cafés offering brunch so I call this dish my Berlin Brunch.
+A favourite pastime with my daughter when in Berlin, is finding one of the many hipster cafés offering brunch so I call this dish my Berlin Brunch.
 Simply a pancake batter, oven baked until golden, topped with hot smoked trout, a drizzle of runny local honey and a local free range poached egg.

 Cold Smoked Trout with Clerkland Crowdie